-Description: Three Sisters Islands are a string of three tiny islets, now linked together by concrete breakwalls and walkways, that run parallel to and just south of the international boundary line separating the United States and Canada.
-The Sisters Island Lighthouse was constructed in 1870 on the easternmost of these islets to mark a precarious spot along the channel that passed on the Canadian side of the islands.
-The Lighthouse Board originally proposed that the lighthouse be built of brick, but “because of the exposed site and of the difficulty of obtaining the best quality of brick at a price to which the appropriation was adequate,” dark gray limestone, obtained from the Kingston quarries, was used instead.
-A fixed white light of the sixth-order, illuminating an arc of 360°, was first exhibited on September 15, 1870 at a focal plane of forty-seven feet above the river.
+Sister Islands Lighthouse was constructed in 1870 on the easternmost of the islets to mark a precarious spot along the channel that passed on the Canadian side of the islands.
+The Lighthouse Board originally proposed that the lighthouse be built of brick, but “because of the exposed site and of the difficulty of obtaining the best quality of brick at a price to which the appropriation was adequate,” dark gray limestone, from the Kingston quarries, was used instead.
+A fixed white light of the sixth-order, illuminating an arc of 360°, was first exhibited from the new lighthouse on September 15, 1870 at a focal plane of forty-seven feet above the river.

-William Dodge, who served in the Civil War as a captain of the New York volunteers, was the first keeper of the Sisters Island Lighthouse.
-Prior to his career as lightkeeper, he was also a collector of taxes and census enumerator.
-In 1893, William Dodge passed away from “dropsy of the heart” at the age of seventy-six.
+William Dodge passed away in 1893 from “dropsy of the heart” at the age of seventy-six.
 William Dodge, Jr., who was forty-two at the time, replaced his father as keeper and went on to serve twenty-eight years at the lighthouse.
 Early in the morning of June 7, 1894, the Canadian passenger and freight steamer Ocean, upbound on the St. Lawrence River, collided with the American barge Kent, the last in a string of five barges being towed downriver by the tug Seymour.
-Keeper Dodge was jolted awake by the collision, which happened near the lighthouse.
+Keeper Dodge was jolted awake by the collision, which occurred near the lighthouse.
 The captain of the Ocean claimed the Kent, which was laden with coal, was showing no lights.
-Both vessels sunk, and two deck hands asleep in the Ocean’s forecastle drowned.
+Both vessels sunk, and two deckhands asleep in the Ocean’s forecastle drowned.

 Shortly after the lighthouse was commissioned, the shipping channel was moved from the Canadian side of the island to the American side, where a new channel had been blasted out of the rocky river bottom.
 Clearing a new channel could be a risky adventure as evidenced by an incident that occurred just a few miles downriver from the lighthouse in 1932.
 The drill barge J. B. King, the largest in Canada, carried twelve drills that could be used individually or simultaneously.
 With a crew of forty-two men, the ship operated around the clock in double shifts.
 On the afternoon of June 26th, the drill boat had just finished drilling and the resulting holes had been filled with charges and linked to the ship with detonation wires, when a lightning bolt struck the vessel, detonating the dynamite onboard as well as the underwater charges.